lvanschilfgaarde/lordcephei.github.io/pages/lmgf-tutorial.md

 When **\-\-gf**{: style="color: green"} is used, **blm**{: style="color: blue"} prepares the input file for the Green's function program **lmgf**{: style="color: blue"}.
 This tutorial uses **lmgf**{: style="color: blue"} to calculate magnetic exchange interactions; we'll explaine **lmgf**-related modifications later.

+##### _2\.
+Making the ctrl file_

+blm should generate file actrl.copt, which should be essentially the same as doc/demos/asa-copt/ctrl.copt.
+Invoking blm with the switches given above is sufficient to make a working input file.
+Normally you can copy actrl.copt to ctrl.copt as is1.

+For a fuller description of the ctrl file, see the the ASA tutorial, the FP tutorial, and also Building_FP_input_file.html.